ianderso/bitbucket_copy_env/README.md

 # Bitbucket Deployment Environment Copier

-Script to copy one Deployment Environment to an empty one.
+Script to copy one Deployment Environment to another.
-Both Source and Destination environments must exist before running this script.
-There does not seem to be a way to create environemts from the api.
-Any secured variable will be created as secured in the destination, with the value of "none", and must be changed before use.
+If either source or destination are missing, they will be created Any secured variable will be created as secured in the destination, with the value of "none", and must be changed before use.

 ## Requirements

 -   Python 3.8 or higher
 -   atlassian-python-api
+-   requests

 ## Installation